Submit request or call to make an appointment.

-The Glenn procedure is the second of the three surgeries for patients with hypoplastic left heart syndrome (HLHS).
+The Glenn procedure is the second of three surgeries for children with single-ventricle defects such as hypoplastic left heart syndrome (HLHS).
 The Glenn procedure is done after the Norwood procedure and before the Fontan procedure.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, the cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the University of Louisville, are trained and experienced in the Glenn and Fontan procedures associated with the treatment of all single ventricle patients, including those with HLHS.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, the cardiothoracic surgeons at Norton Children’s Heart Institute are trained and experienced in the Norwood, Glenn and Fontan procedures associated with the treatment of all single-ventricle conditions, including HLHS.

 The goals of the open-heart Glenn procedure: